Colin Kolles: Career

 Kolles, who lives in Ingolstadt, is qualified as a dentist which was the family business.
-In 2000 he entered racing by establishing a team now known as ByKolles Racing with his father Romulus in the German Formula Three Championship, and later in the Formula Three Euroseries.
+In 2000 he entered racing by establishing a team now known as Vanwall Racing Team with his father Romulus in the German Formula Three Championship, and later in the Formula Three Euroseries.
 He was appointed as Managing Director of the Jordan Grand Prix team by its new owner, Alex Shnaider, on 19 January 2005.

 Despite receiving some criticism in 2005 for his "hard-headed" approach, Kolles kept his position as Managing Director of the team, presiding over the launch of the Midland M16 chassis before the 2006 season began.
 Following the team's takeover by Spyker and then Force India, he remained as managing director.

 Despite running a Formula One team, Kolles has still been called upon to use his dentistry skills.
 Before the 2005 Turkish Grand Prix, he was forced to perform dental surgery on his driver Tiago Monteiro, who was suffering from toothache that was severe enough to potentially keep him out of the race.
 He also performed a similar procedure on Midland's other driver Christijan Albers at the 2006 French Grand Prix.